-Unfortunately, if you are looking for a pair of studio or monitor headphones, chances are you are going to have to shell out hundreds of dollars or simply learn to make due and hope the final master does include any unsightly artifacts or auditory miscues.
+Unfortunately, if you’re looking for a pair of studio or monitor headphones, chances are you are going to have to shell out HUNDREDS of dollars or simply learn to make do and hope the final master does include any unsightly artifacts or auditory miscues.

-Or you could always pick up a pair of Beyerdynamic DT 770 Pros and prepare for your mind to be blown as this Beyerdynamic DT 770 pro 250 ohms review will show.
+You could always pick up a pair of Beyerdynamic DT 770 Pros and prepare for your mind to be BLOWN.

 - 45 mm Driver

 - Gold-Plated jacks